-The Indigenous Certification Board of Canada certifies workers who are employed in Indigenous settings, but supports employment choices for all ICBOC certification applicants and certified members.
+The Indigenous Certification Board of Canada certifies workers who are employed in Indigenous settings but supports employment choices for all ICBOC's certification applicants and certified members.
 Applicants who certified with other boards, but who are also interested in obtaining professional certification from ICBOC, can apply through an equivalence process.

 To apply for this option, candidates will need to complete and submit ICBOC's Certification Equivalence Application form, available on the ICBOC's website or on request.
-The ICBOC reserves the right to require some additional documents.

-The certification obtained through this process is based on ICBOC's standards and requirements, not on the title and level of the certification granted by other boards.
+The certification obtained through this process is based on ICBOC's standards and requirements, not on the title and level of the certification granted by other boards and ICBOC reserves the right to require some additional documents.

 Before you apply for the recognition of the certification granted by another certification board, and to learn about the ICBOC equivalencies, please contact the Registrar's office.

 Applicants for an ICBOC equivalent certification must be in possession of a certification in good standing with the Certification Board with whom they are certified, at the date of their certification application with ICBOC.
 An expired certificate will not be accepted.

 A candidate whose certificate from another board has expired and who wishes to be certified by our organization must submit a complete ICBOC certification application.

-Renewal of a certification obtained through ICBOC's certification equivalence process
+Renewal of a certification obtained through ICBOC's certification equivalence process.

-A certified member who has obtained his/her ICBOC certification through the ICBOC certification equivalence process must renew this certification every two (2) years, by completing the Application for the Recertification of Applicants who obtained their Certification through ICBOC's Certification Equivalence Process.
+The renewal of an ICBOC certification obtained the ICBOC certification equivalence process is due every two (2) years.

+Certified members must renew their certification obtained in this manner by completing the Application for the Recertification of Applicants who obtained their Certification through ICBOC's Certification Equivalence Process.

 This package is available on the ICBOC's website or on request.
-Applicants must insure that ALL the requested documents and the fees are included in their application.
+Applicants must ensure that ALL the requested documents as well as the fees are included in their application.